Implementation is free. Taste is the bottleneck.

 Three keystrokes and the swarm spins up

-The setup is intentionally low-ceremony.
+Low-ceremony setup.
 Zed editor, multiple terminals, Claude Code doing the heavy lifting.
 For personal projects I yolo to main.
 No staging branches, no review queues.
-The goal is to reduce the distance between idea and live product to near zero.
+Cut the distance between idea and live product to near zero.

 The time excuse is gone

 308 GitHub repos and counting.
-Not all of them are winners, but every one tested a different assumption.
-The constraint has shifted from implementation ability to taste, context, and the willingness to start over.
+Not all winners, but every one tested an assumption.
+The constraint shifted from implementation to taste, context, and the willingness to start over.

-That shift sounds liberating.
-It is, mostly.
-But it also means you cannot hide behind "I did not have time to build it."
+You cannot hide behind "I did not have time to build it."
 The time excuse is gone.
-What remains is whether your idea was any good.
+What remains is whether your idea is any good.

 Speed without direction is just motion